Since your surgical procedure will be performed with a local anesthetic, we recommend you to eat normally prior to surgery. Do not fast.

 Please remember that aerobic exercise and strength training increase blood pressure.
 This type of activity should be avoided for two to three days after surgical treatment.

 After surgery you will need to eat soft foods for at least 1 week.
 You will also need to avoid brushing the area for a period of time.
-A mouthwash will be recommended.
+A mouthwash may be recommended.